qqep685d/M2DS/README.md

-# M2DS
+# M2DS: Marker Management Database System
-Marker Management Database System
+This software is released under the MIT License, see LICENSE.